peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 `32x18.png (1443 bytes)`

 Can you tell the difference?
 As you can see, the upsampled image looks almost identical to the original.
 [Click here](https://codepen.io/peterhry/pen/maaXZX) for a side by side comparison.
-Now the background image is only `1.4KB` 🎉.
+Now the background image is only `1.4KB` — that's a 93.6% decrease 🎉.

 Here is another example: